What is USDC?

 USDC vs USDT: Adoption

-Both USDC and USDT are equally available on all blockchain networks such as Ethereum, Solana, Avalanche, Tron, Binance Smart Chain, and many others.
-That means that both tokens can be used to deposit on major platforms like AAVE or Compound to earn interest.
+Both USDC and USDT are uniformly accessible across a variety of blockchain networks, including Ethereum, Solana, Avalanche, Tron, Binance Smart Chain, and more.
+This cross-chain compatibility allows users to utilize either stablecoin to deposit on notable platforms like AAVE or Compound and generate interest.

 USDC vs USDT Farming Yields